Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Intermediate Developers

-- Why: Best balance for regular development work
+- Why: Anthropic's best coding model for all development work

-- Backup: Opus 4 for complex debugging sessions
+- Backup: Opus 4.1 for complex general reasoning (not coding-specific)

 Advanced/Professional Use

-- Complex tasks: Claude 4 Opus (previous generation)
+- Previous generation: Claude 4 Opus (complex reasoning)

 Future Model Considerations